hindutva/hindutva.github.io/main/rivals/abe-disease/0-theism/rudhironmAda.md

 ## Traits
 - For traits common with other Abe 0-theist maturations, see [main page](../).
 - Egalitarianism, anti-elitism, opposition to heredity influence (even in descriptive scientific research on phenotypes important in social functions).
+- Focus on "grievance studies".
+- Oppisition to "both the traditional elite & the real science which can easily call out their imperial nakedness".

+### Strains
 - In the old hard strain - Dictatorship of the proletariat.
 Examples: Soviet state.
 Khmer Rouge.
 Naxals.
-- In newer strains - Mixutre with econolatory (see [main page](../) for intro).
+- In newer strains - Mixture with econolatory (see [main page](../) for intro).
   - Examples: SJW-s of Soros who participated in 2020 US Race riots and more.
 Venus project.
 Urban naxals of India.

+## Transmission structures
+- Like u2 it needs a church-nurse (\~ university) and assorted कुटिल-लम्पट-दुष्टाः are playing this role.

+### Pseudo elite production
+- Via [MT20](https://twitter.com/blog_supplement/status/1285443764333551621).
+There is an over production of vast body of degree-holders in James Lindsay& co's "grievance studies".
+This does smack of the creation of legions of cargo-cult elite who have turned against both the traditional elite & the real science which can easily call out their imperial nakedness. ...  the "possession" of these pseudo-elites is by a 0-grade Abrahamistic religion.

+### Expansion strategy
+- Via [MT20](https://twitter.com/blog_supplement/status/1285443764333551621).
+Now that religion has similar infectivity as its predecessors & is champing at the bit to break into previously virgin territory like H society, where this type of elite overproduction was not an issue.
+What its pathogenesis triggers is a production of these fake, pathological "elites" in the host society that it invades, like H in India.
+We are already seeing that in various educational institutions of India, especially like the recently established Ashoka, with arborizations into traditionally scientific institutes.
+- Once such production is established in a host society then it can trigger the same "eruptive" phase of the pathology in that society.
+With tentacles already reaching down to "catch 'em young" this pathology can rapidly become intergenerational.

 ## History
+### Early eastern incubation and development of resistance.
 - "the old strain was very much dependent on the Soviet continuation of the old Rus empire.
-Once that fell, it was like a chariot that had lost a wheel." - [MT](https://manasataramgini.wordpress.com/2020/06/08/pandemic-days-the-fizz-is-out-of-the-bottle/)
+Once that fell, it was like a chariot that had lost a wheel." - [MT](https://manasataramgini.wordpress.com/2020/06/08/pandemic-days-the-fizz-is-out-of-the-bottle/) ...
+"The survivors of the fragment of Hun khangnate have realized it."
 - "While it briefly infected the Cīna-s, what people do not get is that it was domesticated to the ultimate advantage of the Cīna-s as it encountered an even more potent endogenous coopter in the form Wei Yang Lord Shang’s legalism.
 Thus, the old strain was mostly a failure."

+### Outbreaks in western academia
 - "However, a lineage of it survived in mleccha academia where it was incubated in the Ivy League soft departments and their more pedestrian arborizations as a local disease, much like a virus jumping from animal to animal in a Cīna “wet-market”." - [MT](https://manasataramgini.wordpress.com/2020/06/08/pandemic-days-the-fizz-is-out-of-the-bottle/)
 - "Like SARS-1 it has had localized outbreaks and was mostly used a weapon by mleccha-s against others like the Hindus — e.g. to reinvigorate the Naxals in the form of their urban variant (“the urban Naxals” as a Bollywood producer terms it). " - [MT](https://manasataramgini.wordpress.com/2020/06/08/pandemic-days-the-fizz-is-out-of-the-bottle/)
 - "Its local outbreaks were mostly seen in the mleccha academia and news media.
 A few years ago we heard of a left-leaning professor couple being forced out of a mleccha liberal arts college by a particularly sustained outbreak of this disease.
 Some other, otherwise rather neutral and harmless, mleccha physicians/professors were also seriously targeted but being part of the Ivy elite themselves they suffered little from the attacks.
 Similarly, there was a mlecchikā who used to originally think of the rākṣasonmāda as a great blessing on humanity. "